labs13-how-to/frontend/README.md

 #### React.js

--    easy to use and flexable
+-    Easy to use and flexable to suit our needs
--    team is most familiar with it
+-    Team is most familiar with it
--    resuable components
+-    Reusable components greatly increase efficiency
--    fast rendering with virtual DOM
+-    Fast rendering with virtual DOM

 #### Redux

--    total seperation of data and presentation
+-    Total separation of data and presentation
--    stops cluttered passing down of props
+-    Stops cluttered passing down of props
--    state management and orginization
+-    State management and organization

 #### Bootstrap

 -    Saves time and is easy to use
 -    Consistency in styling
--    easy customization
+-    Easy customization

 #### Front end deployed to `Netlify`.